mattearly/dmpower/README.md

 #### ToDo
-* Work on display clarity and ease of use (ongoing).
+* Keep improving interface
-* Add more tools as needed to keep the game flowing.
+* Word on issue tickets
-* Add Visuals and Windows (big job)
+* Assess tools and add more or improve current.